-SSA_t is the actual service performance in SST Year t with respect to the SSAM Measure.
+SSA_t is the actual service performance in SST Year t with respect to the SSAM SSBsMeasure.

-- 7.5.4 In relation to SAIDI and SAIFI, the rewards or penalties are calculated as the sum of the application of the formulae in section 0 to each component of SAIDI and SAIFI. - 7.5.5 The rewards and penalties are applied to the performance in each financial year in the access arrangement period and: - c) the reward or penalty for SAIDI and SAIFI will be allocated to the performance of the distribution system; - d) the reward or penalty for loss of supply event frequency will be allocated to the performance of the transmission system; and - e) the reward or penalty for average outage duration will be allocated to the performance of the transmission system.
+- 7.5.57.5.4 In relation to SAIDI and SAIFI, the rewards or penalties are calculated as the sum of the application of the formulae in section 1.1.1 to each component of SAIDI and SAIFI. - 7.5.67.5.5 The rewards and penalties are applied to the performance SST Year in each financial year in the access arrangement period and: - r)-the reward or penalty for circuit availability will be allocated to the performance of the transmission system;

-- 7.5.6 The rewards and penalties applied to each financial year as allocated to each of the transmission system and distribution system are summed for each of the transmission system and distribution system. - 7.5.7 Notwithstanding section 7.5.6 of this access arrangement, the sum of the rewards and penalties for the transmission system applied to each financial year is capped at 1% of the total average AA5 revenue applicable to reference service customers connected to the transmission system which is \$849,663.
-For the avoidance of doubt, the amount will not be updated as a result of the annual updates to weighted average cost of capital as determined in section 5.4. - 7.5.8 Notwithstanding section 7.5.6 of this access arrangement, the sum of the rewards and penalties for the distribution system applied to each financial year is capped at 1% of the total average AA5 revenue applicable to reference service customers connected to the distribution system which is \$12,928,763.
-For the avoidance of doubt, the amount will not be updated as a result of the annual updates to weighted average cost of capital as determined in section 5.4. - 7.5.9 The amount that will be added to, or deducted from, the target revenue for each of the transmission system and the distribution system is equal to the present value of the sum of the amounts for each of the transmission system and the distribution system calculated under section 7.5.6 of this access arrangement (as subject to sections 7.5.7 and 7.5.8 of this access arrangement). - 7.5.10 The SSAM targets and incentive rates for the SSAM Measures are as follows:
+- s)c) the reward or penalty for SAIDI and SAIFI will be allocated to the performance of the distribution system; - t) the reward or penalty for call centre performance will be allocated to the performance of the distribution system; - u)d) the reward or penalty for loss of supply event frequency will be allocated to the performance of the transmission system; and - v)e) the reward or penalty for average outage duration will be allocated to the performance of the transmission system. - 7.5.7.5.6 The rewards and penalties applied to each SST Year financial year as allocated to each of the transmission system and distribution system are summed for each of the transmission system and distribution system. - 7.5.87.5.7 Notwithstanding section 7.5.6 of this access arrangement, the sum of the rewards or and penalties for the transmission system applied to each SST Year-financial year is capped at 1% of TR for that year as set out in Table 34.the total average AA5 revenue applicable to reference service customers connected to the transmission system which is \$849,663.
+For the avoidance of doubt, for the purposes of this section TR in that tablethe amount will not be updated as a result of the annual updates to weighted average cost of capital as determined in section 5.4. - 7.5.97.5.8 Notwithstanding section 7.5.6 of this access arrangement, the sum of the rewards for the distribution system applied to each SST Year is capped at 1% of DR_L for that year, and the sum of the and penalties for the distribution system applied to each SST Year financial year is capped at 1% of the total average AA5 revenue applicable to reference service customers connected to the distribution system which is capped at 2.5% as set out in Table 35.\$12,928,763.
+For the avoidance of doubt, for the purposes of this section DR_L in that tablethe amount will not be updated as a result of the annual updates to weighted average cost of capital as determined in section 5.4. - 7.5.107.5.9 The amount that will be added to, or deducted from, the target revenue for each of the transmission system and the distribution system is equal to the present value of the sum of the amounts for each of the transmission system and the distribution system calculated under section 7.5.6 of this access arrangement (as subject to sections 7.5.7 and 7.5.8 of this access arrangement). - 7.5.117.5.10 The SSAM targets and incentive rates for the SSAM SSBs Measures are as follows: